Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 • Reduced password fatigue – users only have to contend with memorizing one password

-• Boosted productivity that’s formed by the means of faster log-ins
+• Boosted productivity that’s formed by means of faster log-ins

 • High adoption rates – SSO increases the probability that users will open an app more frequently